PLEASE SHARE ELECTRONICALLY ♻ DO

 breeding of more pets—while thousands of unwanted ones are being euthanized—makes

-as human population control does, albeit to a lesser extent since pets aren’t
+help the environment just as human population control does, albeit to a lesser

-driving cars and buying Fiji water.
+extent since pets aren’t driving cars and buying Fiji water.
+But dogs and cats

 Move to a more temperate climate.
 I know...easier said than done, but the

-amount of energy you’ll save by not having to use heat and/or AC nearly as
+amount of energy you’ll save by not having to use heat

-often can put a big dent in your CO₂ emissions.
+and/or AC nearly as often can put a big dent in your CO₂ emissions.
+Plus, you’ll probably be outdoors

-Plus, you’ll probably be outdoors more often and live a healthier lifestyle.
+more often and live a happier, healthier lifestyle.

-Don’t use aerosol sprays.
+Avoid aerosol sprays.
 Use “pump” sprays instead of pressurized cans, if

 you must use a spray.[21]